 Methodology

-During July we performed a semi regular analysis of WordPress usage in the top 1 million sites.
-The methodology for this process is to download the default page from the top 1 million sites and performing analysis on the HTTP headers
+In July 2019, we performed a semi regular analysis of WordPress usage in the top 1 million sites.
+The methodology for this process is to download the default page from the top 1 million sites and performing analysis on the HTTP headers and HTML source of the resulting pages.

 The number of sites running unsupported PHP is staggering.
 Especially considering these are among the highest traffic sites in the world.
 If a serious security vulnerability were to be discovered in PHP core or a module, these sites would have no way to patch and get protected.